andrewdodd/docopt-uc/README.md

  2. Shell features are different to the CLI command handling

     This library believes command completion, command history, etc. all belong to the __shell implementation__ (sure...command completion needs to know the commands, but that's a different story).
 This library is looking to solve the problem *"what function should I call once the user pushes enter"*.
 It assumes the shell will do the work to parse the user's command into a standard `(uint8_t argc, char **argv)` signature, and it just needs to dispatch to the correct CLI handler function.
+The [example](https://github.com/andrewdodd/docopt-uc/tree/master/example) demonstrates this distinction in that the shell implementation does not support quoted arguments (e.g. `create ship "HMS Endeavour"`), as this is a shell concern and I'm too lazy to add it (instead prefering just to lean on `strtok()`).

  3. Coping with change